ajitpsakri/Web-Frameworks/README.md

 - [How I learned React JS as a noob — Ultimate React JS Starter Guide](https://medium.com/javascript-in-plain-english/how-i-learned-react-js-as-a-noob-ultimate-react-js-starter-guide-36a05ab9495e) it is a Comprehensive guid
-- [Manan Gouhari Documented how he learnt React](https://www.youtube.com/watch?v=bKP2FZwSlN0&list=PL1xmoAWnCP4-jEE1qK5OGS05UoZVup8Ix)this will give you an idea how to learn
+- [Manan Gouhari Documented how he learnt React](https://www.youtube.com/watch?v=bKP2FZwSlN0&list=PL1xmoAWnCP4-jEE1qK5OGS05UoZVup8Ix) this will give you an idea how to learn
-- [How To Learn React JS Fast](https://www.youtube.com/watch?v=7Okuzbj0F4Y)Don't judge video by its title there is no substitution for learning hard concepts.
+- [How To Learn React JS Fast](https://www.youtube.com/watch?v=7Okuzbj0F4Y) Don't judge video by its title there is no substitution for learning hard concepts.

 ### Requirements